ableasdale/ml-java-client-kerberos/SETUP.md

 # Configuring a Single User for Kerberos authentication with MarkLogic Server

+This guide covers a complete walkthrough covering all the parts to configuring Windows Server 2012 with Active Directory, right down to creating a ReST endpoint in MarkLogic Server and configuring Kerberos authentication, mapping a MarkLogic user to a user in Active Directory.

 ## Prerequisites
 - A Windows Server (this guide uses Windows Server 2012 R2) which you can RDC into and have Administrator rights.
-- A separate instance running MarkLogic 9 (this guide uses Redhat Enterprise Linux 7 as the Operating System)
+- A separate instance running MarkLogic 9 (this guide uses Redhat Enterprise Linux 7 as the Operating System).
+You should also plan to have administrative (su) rights on this machine also.
+- This guide assumes a third machine is being used (a developer's machine) to manage both of the Servers and to set up and run the tests to confirm everything is working as expected.

 ## Create a single test user (with Administrator access)